tg-rs/carapax/GUIDE.md

 ## Handlers

-In example above `app` calls `echo` handler on every new update received from Telegram API.
+In example above `app` calls `echo` handler on every update received from Telegram API.

 Handlers must implement [`Handler`](https://tg-rs.github.io/carapax/carapax/trait.Handler.html) trait.
-Since this trait is implemented for `Fn` (with up to 10 arguments), we can use a regular functions as handlers.
+Since this trait is implemented for `Fn` (with up to 10 arguments), we can use regular functions as handlers.
 It's recommended to use a function when you need a simple handler.
-Implement `Handler` trait for your own type only in a complex cases (e.g. you need a custom decorator or predicate).
+Implement `Handler` trait for your own type only in complex cases (e.g. you need a custom decorator or predicate).

-Handler takes any type which implements [`TryFromInput`](https://tg-rs.github.io/carapax/carapax/trait.TryFromInput.html) as input.
+Handler takes any type that implements [`TryFromInput`](https://tg-rs.github.io/carapax/carapax/trait.TryFromInput.html) as input.
-And should return a future with [`HandlerResult`](https://tg-rs.github.io/carapax/carapax/enum.HandlerResult.html) output, if you want to use it in `App` struct.
+It should return a future with [`HandlerResult`](https://tg-rs.github.io/carapax/carapax/enum.HandlerResult.html) output, if you want to use it in `App` struct.

-`App` creates a [`HandlerInput`](https://tg-rs.github.io/carapax/carapax/struct.HandlerInput.html) with `Context` and an `Update`, converts it into an input for a specific handler using `TryFromInput` trait.
+`App` creates a [`HandlerInput`](https://tg-rs.github.io/carapax/carapax/struct.HandlerInput.html) with a `Context` and an `Update`, then converts it into an input for a specific handler using `TryFromInput` trait.
-Handler will be executed only if `TryFromInput` returned `Some(T)`.
+Handler will be executed only when `TryFromInput` returns `Some(T)`.
-So, in example above, `echo` will run only when `Update` contains any `Text` (message text, media captions).
+So, in example above, `echo` will be called only when `Update` contains any `Text` (message text, media captions).

-Use `Ref<T>` as argument type when you need to get an object from context.
+Use `Ref<T>` as the argument type when you need to get an object from the context.
-If object is not found, `TryFromInput` returns an error and handler will not run.
+If object is not found, `TryFromInput` returns an error, therefore the handler will not run.

 ### Chain

-Chain is a handler which allows to execute more than one handler:
+Chain is a handler which allows to execute several handlers, one after another:

 ```rust
 use carapax::Chain;